Prepare to become

-Cub Scouts is for boys and girls aged 8 to 10 years, and focuses on exploring the outdoors, discovery and learning interesting things!
-Cub Scouts belong to a Pack and begin to learn leadership and teamwork in small teams called Sixes.
+Cub Scouts is for young people aged 8 to 11 years, and focuses on exploring the outdoors, discovery and learning interesting things!
+Cub Scouts belong to a Unit and begin to learn leadership and teamwork in small teams called Patrols.

 Your Cub Scout Leader will help you along the way and encourage you to take part.
 You’ll learn life-long skills, make friends and have fun!
 Cub Scouts are keen to learn, belong, and have fun, so our activities are designed to stimulate their emotional and adventurous spirits.

 Friendship & Belonging

 Making new friends and building social skills are very important for Cub Scouts.
 For some, belonging to Cub Scouts provides an opportunity to mix with a new group of people, developing their confidence and ability to make new friends.
 Cub Scout families are welcome to get involved too!
 There’s lots of opportunities for the whole family to make new friends and feel part of the Scouting community.